11ty/11ty-website/src/docs/copy.md

 <div id="passthrough-all-content"></div><!-- backwards compat link -->

 {% callout "error", "md" %}The `--passthroughall` flag was removed in Eleventy v2.0.0.
 You can [jump back to the docs for 1.x](https://v1-0-2.11ty.dev/docs/copy/#passthrough-all-content).{% endcallout %}

+You can emulate the same functionality using the [`addPassthroughCopy` API method documented above](#configuration-api-method)!